VladNachev/wst_automation/README.md

-# Simple automation framework for testing APIs and Web Services
+# Automation framework for testing APIs and Web Services

+Used technologies in the project:

+- Java
+- JUnit
+- RestAssured
+- Allure for reporting

 ## Preconditions
 - [x] JDK 11+